The Equality Objection

 The first response to this objection is to point out that utilitarians accept that equality is an extremely important guiding concept in our everyday decision making.
 The difference is merely that utilitarians value equality because of its instrumental benefits, rather than because it is intrinsically important.

-As a practical matter, many utilitarians use their time and money to improve the lives of the most disadvantaged groups in the world, trying to create a more equitable world for all.
+As a practical matter, many utilitarians use their time and money to improve the lives of the most disadvantaged, trying to create a more equitable world for all.

 Debunking the Intuition